 On Monday June 15, 2014, my friend, Mike Goeddeke, and I commenced an unsupported bicycle ride across the upper peninsula of Michigan.
 We left from Ironwood, MI and rode through Iron River, Marquette, Newberry, Paradise, Sault Ste Marie and finished in Detour, MI on Sunday June 21.
 We rode 467 miles and were able to raise more than $16 per mile ($7500+).
 Needless to say it was a struggle, but as I met my challenge, I was thinking of my wife and all she had given me, everything I have and most of what I am.
 I was also mindful of all our supporters, and that motivated me to overcome the toughest obstacles, and I knew that it was much easier than what Debbie had to endure.

-So, what am I going to do in 2016?
-How am I going to challenge myself or top my effort of 2015?
-Well, I am planning to once again pack my bicycle and on August 7, 2016 start riding solo into Canada with a final destination of Quebec City, Quebec, Canada.
-The total distance will be approximately 900 miles (75 miles per day) and I hope to arrive in Quebec City on August 19.
-In any event I should be home to celebrate my 66th birthday on 8/24.
+So, what did I do in 2016 and the next year, 2017?
+How did I challenge myself or top my effort of 2015?
+Well, I once again packed my bicycle and on August 7, 2016 started riding solo into Canada with a final destination of Quebec City, Quebec, Canada.
+The total distance was approximately 950 miles (75 miles per day) and I to arrived in Quebec City on August 19.
+In any event I was able tobe home to celebrate my 66th birthday on 8/24.

 In any event, if you are willing and able to support me in this effort, you can make a difference by clicking on the "DONATE NOW" tab found in this webpage and help me reach my goal.